nihalabasheer/nihalabasheer/README.md

 ## 🚀 Featured Projects

 ### 👁️ SmartVision
+Developed a real-time object detection system using a fine-tuned YOLOv8 model and TensorFlow Lite to detect obstacles and environmental features on-device, providing intelligent voice-guided assistance for visually impaired users.

+### 🏙️ CivicFix
-AI-powered accessibility application that uses real-time object detection and voice-guided assistance to help visually impaired users navigate safely and independently.
+Built an AI-powered infrastructure monitoring platform that uses YOLOv8-based object detection and classification to identify civic issues from images and automate complaint routing workflows.

 ### 📡 ConnectX
-Offline communication application leveraging Wi-Fi Direct and WebRTC for peer-to-peer messaging and file transfer without internet connectivity.
+Developed an offline communication platform using Wi-Fi Direct and WebRTC, enabling secure peer-to-peer messaging and file sharing without internet access.

-### 🏙️ CivicFix
-AI-powered civic issue reporting platform that detects and classifies infrastructure issues and automates report routing to relevant authorities.
+##

-## 🛠️ Tech Stack
+🛠️ Tech Stack

 **Languages**
 - Python